abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/MS-SPL-Continuous Integration and Continuous Deployment.md

    ![](media/g_cor_1.png)

-   - Replace the values that you copied in below Json.
+   - Replace the values that you copied below with JSON.
 You will be using them in this step.

    ```json
    {